CodingGarden/faqs/README.md

 * I do creative things outside of coding.
 The Adobe Suite, Ableton live / logic pro all work flawlessly on my Mac.
 * If I want to use Windows / Linux, I can dual boot or use a virtual machine.

+## Are you left-handed?
+Why do you use a left handed mouse?

+I am not left-handed.
+I started using a left handed mouse about 8 years ago when I started getting wrist pain in my right wrist.

+I continue to use a left-handed mouse today as this continues to prevent issues with my right hand.

+You can read more about the mouse I use on the [gear page](https://coding.garden/gear/).

 ## Where are those `gss` and `gaa` git shortcuts defined?

 Bash is my preferred shell.
 I have aliases setup in my `.bash_profile`.